mohamedyd/awesome_resources/mlops-blogs-articles.md

 ## MLOps OSS Tools

+* [MLOps Python Package](https://github.com/fmind/mlops-python-package): This repository contains a Python code base with best practices designed to support your MLOps initiatives.

 * [ClearML](https://clear.ml/): with ClearML, you can easily develop, orchestrate, and automate ML workflows at scale.
 The free plan enables the following tools: experiment management, model repository, artifacts, dataset versioning, pipelines, agent orchestration, CI/CD automation, reports.

 * [flyte](https://github.com/flyteorg/flyte): Kubernetes-native workflow automation platform for complex, mission-critical data and ML processes at scale.
 It has been battle-tested at Lyft, Spotify, Freenome, and others and is truly open-source.